walterwanderley/sqlc-gen-go-server/README.md

 go mod tidy
 ```

+5. If you define more than one package, you’ll need to add them to the generated **registry.go** file.

 ## Plugin options

 You can use all of the [Golang plugin's options](https://docs.sqlc.dev/en/latest/reference/config.html#go) as well as the options described below.